hadrienj/hadrienj.github.io/_posts/2018-03-26-Deep-Learning-Book-Series-2.2-Multiplying-Matrices-and-Vectors.md

 # 2.2 Multiplying Matrices and Vectors

-The standard way to multiply matrices is not to multiply each element of one with each elements of the other (this is the element-wise product) but to calculate the sum of the products between rows and columns.
+The standard way to multiply matrices is not to multiply each element of one with each element of the other (this is the element-wise product) but to calculate the sum of the products between rows and columns.
 The matrix product, also called **dot product**, is calculated as following:

 <img src="../../assets/images/2.2/dotProduct.png" width="400" alt="dotProduct">